A Journey through South India

 Bangalore to Chennai – by air

 This morning leave Mysore and visit Srirangapatnam where Tipu Sultan was killed in battle against an East India Company army including Arthur Wellesley, the future Duke of Wellington.
-Later continue to Bangalore Airport and fly to Chennai for a two night stay at the Taj Coromandel.
+Later continue to Bangalore Airport and fly to Chennai for a two night stay at the ITC Grand Chola.
+Alternatively upgrade to the Taj Coromandel.
 One of India's largest cities, Chennai remains a principle port and a major gateway to the south and retains an elegant colonial heritage.
 (B)

 Day 11 Chennai